urbanware-org/typefx/README.md

 In case the effects should be used in a shell script, it would be quite inconvenient to use this *Python* module every time when printing a text on the shell.

-However, such an effect can also be produced using shell commands.
-Below you can find a code snippet containing a shell function for that purpose.
+However, such effects can also be produced using shell commands.
+Below you can find some code snippets for various shells.

 ### *Bash*